Commission on Excellence and Innovation in Health

 18 Aug 2025

-Kicked off formally in late 2022, the Gen Med Project commenced planning, and very quickly began work to define a clear scope and set of deliverables for the project.
+The Gen Med Project began in late 2022 and quickly began work to define a clear scope and set of deliverables.

 Identifying and assessing variation